-Cillian Murphy is a highly acclaimed Irish actor recognized for his work in film, television, and theatre.
-He has received an Academy Award, a BAFTA Award, and a Golden Globe Award, establishing him as a prominent figure in the entertainment industry.
-His performances are often praised for their intensity and versatility, solidifying his reputation as a talented and respected actor.
+Cillian Murphy is a highly acclaimed Irish actor known for his versatile performances across stage and screen.
+He has received numerous prestigious awards, including an Academy Award, a BAFTA Award, and a Golden Globe Award, solidifying his status as a prominent figure in the entertainment industry.

-In September 1996, Cillian Murphy made his professional acting debut on stage in Enda Walsh's "Disco Pigs", playing a Cork teenager.
+In September 1996, Cillian Murphy made his professional acting debut on stage with Corcadorca Theatre Company, playing a volatile Cork teenager in Enda Walsh's "Disco Pigs".

-In 1996, Cillian Murphy made his professional debut in Enda Walsh's play "Disco Pigs", marking the beginning of his acting career.
+In 1996, Cillian Murphy made his professional acting debut in Enda Walsh's play "Disco Pigs".

 In 1996, Cillian Murphy met Yvonne McGuinness at one of his rock band's shows.

-In 1998, Cillian Murphy starred in Shakespeare's "Much Ado About Nothing".
+In 1998, Cillian Murphy starred in Shakespeare's play "Much Ado About Nothing".

-In 1999, Cillian Murphy starred in "The Country Boy" and "Juno and the Paycock".
+In 1999, Cillian Murphy starred in theatre productions of "The Country Boy", and "Juno and the Paycock".

-In 2001, Cillian Murphy and his wife moved to London so she could attend the Royal College of Art.
+In 2001, Cillian Murphy and his wife moved from Dublin to London so that she could attend the Royal College of Art.

-In 2001, Cillian Murphy appeared in independent film "On the Edge", short film "Watchmen" and reprised his role for the film adaption of "Disco Pigs", and appeared in the BBC television mini-series adaptation of "The Way We Live Now".
-During this period, he moved from Cork, relocating first to Dublin for a few years, then to London in 2001.
+In 2001, Cillian Murphy appeared in the independent film "On the Edge", short film "Watchmen", film adaption of "Disco Pigs" and the BBC television mini-series adaptation of "The Way We Live Now".

-In 2001, Cillian Murphy auditioned for the role of Patrick/"Kitten" Braden in "Breakfast on Pluto".
+In 2001, Cillian Murphy auditioned for the role of Patrick/"Kitten" Braden in "Breakfast on Pluto", but production was delayed.

-In 2001, Cillian Murphy reprised his role in the screen adaptation of "Disco Pigs".
+In 2001, Cillian Murphy reprised his role from the play "Disco Pigs" in the screen adaptation of the same name.

 In 2002, Cillian Murphy starred as Adam in a theatre production of Neil LaBute's "The Shape of Things" at the Gate Theatre in Dublin.

-In 2002, Cillian Murphy starred in the horror film "28 Days Later", playing a pandemic survivor named Jim.
+In 2002, Cillian Murphy starred in the horror film "28 Days Later".

 In 2003, Cillian Murphy appeared in the dark comedy "Intermission".